spacelift-io/user-documentation/docs/concepts/spaces/permissions.md

 In a scenario when inheritance between spaces is turned off, the roles are propagated only down the space tree.
 On the other hand, when inheritance is enabled user with any role in the child space also gets **Read** role in its parent.

 Bellow is a diagram that demonstrates how this all work in practice.
-Dashed lines indicate disabled inheritance, while when it's enabled lines are solid.
-This is a space diagram for a user that was given following roles by Login Policies:
+This is a view for a user at was given following roles by Login Policies:

 - **Read** in 'read-access-space'
 - **Write** in 'write-access-space'
 - **Admin** in 'admin-access-space'

+Dashed lines indicate disabled inheritance, while when it's enabled lines are solid.

 ![](<../../assets/screenshots/spaces_access_propagation.png>)

 Let's analyze the tree starting from the left.

 As mentioned, user has been given **Write** role in the 'write-access-space' space.
 Because inheritance is enabled, they also received **Read** role in the 'access propagates up' space and the 'root' space.
 The reason for that is to allow users to see resources that their space can now use.